The anti-Ramsey threshold of complete graphs: Proof of Theorem for

 In the remainder of this section we prove Lemma~\ref{lemma:lower-density}.
 In what follows we outline the ideas of our proof, analysing the structure of some subgraphs that will be important in our proof strategy (see Proposition~\ref{def:charac} and Definition~\ref{def:stages}).
 We finish by proving an inductive result (Lemma~\ref{lemma:stages}) that directly implies Lemma~\ref{lemma:lower-density}.

-From now on, let $k\geq 5$ and let $G$ be a connected graph with $m(G) < m^{(2)}(K_k) = (k+1)/2$.
-Since we are interested in obtaining a colouring such that every $K_k$ is non-rainbow, we may assume that all vertices and edges of $G$ are contained in a $K_k$.
-We say that a subgraph of $G$ is a \emph{$K_k$-component} if any edge and vertex is contained in a $K_k$ and any pair of $K_k$'s is \emph{$K_k$-connected} in the following sense: two $K_k$'s are $K_k$-connected if they are connected in the auxiliary graph that has $K_k$'s in $G$ as vertices and edge-intersecting $K_k$'s as edges.
-Clearly, we may assume that $G$ contains only a single $K_k$-component, as we might otherwise combine colourings of all its $K_k$-components to a colouring of $G$.
+In what follows, let $k\geq 5$ and let $G$ be a connected graph with $m(G) < m^{(2)}(K_k) = (k+1)/2$.
+Since we are interested in obtaining a colouring such that every copy of $K_k$ is non-rainbow, we may assume that all vertices and edges of $G$ are contained in a copy of $K_k$.
+In this direction, we say that two copies of $K_k$ are \emph{$K_k$-connected} if they are connected in the auxiliary graph that has every copy of $K_k$ as vertices and edge-intersecting copies of $K_k$ as edges.
+Furthermore, a subgraph of $G$ is a \emph{$K_k$-component} if any edge and vertex is contained in a copy of $K_k$ and any pair of copies of $K_k$ is \emph{$K_k$-connected}.
+Clearly, we may assume that $G$ contains only a single $K_k$-component, as $K_k$-components are edge disjoint and the colourings of all its $K_k$-components induce a colouring of $G$.